Restoring the Balance in the Murray-Darling Basin

 Survey of water entitlement sellers under the RtB program

-In June 2012 the Department released a report commissioned by Marsden Jacob Associates Pty Ltd that independently assessed the impact of water sales to the Commonwealth on participating irrigators.
+In June 2012 the Department of the Environment released a commissioned report by Marsden Jacob Associates Pty Ltd that independently assessed the impact of water sales to the Commonwealth on participating irrigators.

 For more information and to access the final report see: Survey of water entitlement sellers under the Restoring the Balance in the Murray-Darling Basin Program

-For further information please phone the Water Information Line on 1800 218 478 or e-mail the Water Purchasing Section at email@example.com.
+For further information please phone the Water Information Line on 1800 218 478 or e-mail the Water Purchase and Conveyance Section at firstname.lastname@example.org.